 Reeves identifies the three essentials to student motivation and engagement as choice, power, and competence.
 He gives examples of choice in assessment by allowing students to select which 10 homework questions to answer, selecting alternative ways to complete projects, and providing multiple paths to earning a grade.

-Formative Assessment and the Common Core: Blending the Best in Assessment
+Formative Assessment and Standards: Blending the Best in Assessment

 The Common Core State Standards require educators to thoughtfully scrutinize the standards and then design instruction that strengthens learning outcomes for all students.
 Formative assessment is one of the best tools for this purpose.